azat-co/expressworks/exercises/json_me/problem.md

 ## HINTS

-For reading, there's an fs module, e.g.,
+For reading the file, use the fs module, e.g.,

 ```js
 fs.readFile(filename, callback)